build2/HOWTO/entries/make-library-that-provides-main.md

 > I am dealing with a C++ testing framework library that optionally must
 > provide an implementation of `main()`.
 How do I arrange for this?

+Note: the following functionality is available in `build2` 0.16.0 and later.

 It's common for C/C++ testing frameworks to include an additional library that provides the default implementation of `main()`.
 However, `main()` is a special function and providing its implementation in a library often requires